 Bitcoin

-Bitcoin, launched in 2009, was the first form of internet-native money to gain widespread global adoption and it remains the largest by market cap today.
+Bitcoin, launched in 2009, was the first was the first digital asset to gain widespread global adoption and it remains the largest by market cap today.
 Bitcoin is designed to serve as a decentralized alternative to traditional government-issued money, and it enables value to be transferred between peers without a centralized intermediary.
 (Read more about Bitcoin)

 Among its key features: